Vchouliaras/angular-countries/README.md

-# angular-countries
+# Angular Countries

+This project has an experimental purpose.
+It was developed to familiarize myself with Angular (v1.5.8).
+You can see the project live here https://ngcountries.vchouliaras.com.

+## Info

+The project uses a [REST Countries] api (https://restcountries.eu/) to get the data for the World Countries.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+It is build on top of [Angular Material] and generated with [yo angular generator](https://github.com/yeoman/generator-angular)

 ## Build & development